-The Bloomberg School's Department of Epidemiology offers nine different tracks.
+The Bloomberg School's Department of Epidemiology offers eight different tracks.

 Kala Visvanathan, MD, Director

 Focuses on the use of epidemiologic methods in clinical research and practice as well as interdisciplinary training on the epidemiology of cardiovascular disease.
 The program integrates knowledge on all aspects of the disease: biology, behavior, treatment, and prevention.
 Training emphasizes a collaborative approach and active participation in research and translational epidemiology using a collaborative approach, which is enhanced by the close collaborative relationships between the Department of Epidemiology and clinical departments of the Johns Hopkins School of Medicine at the Johns Hopkins Hospital.

 Eliseo Guallar, MD, DrPH, MPH, Director

 Jennifer Schrack, PhD, Director

 Focuses broadly on the determinants of health, disease and function in older adults.
 Offers multidisciplinary training in methods and theories needed for the study of older populations.
 Strong ties exist with several multi-departmental training grants and programs.
 This training program also is connected to numerous large research projects.